Feb 3, 2019

 Instructions:

 • Add to a large stockpot with the tomato paste, 12 cups of water, the garlic and peppercorns.
-Bring to a boil then reduce heat to medium-low and simmer for 1 hour.
-Strain broth through a fine-mesh sieve and discard the solids.
-Season with salt to taste.
-Refrigerate broth in an airtight container for up to 1 week or freeze for up to 6 months.
+Bring to a boil then reduce heat to medium-low and simmer until reduced by half, about 1 hour.

 For the lobster bisque:

-• Add the tomato paste and stir to combine then add the fish stock and 2 cups of water.
-Bring the mixture to a boil then reduce heat to medium-low and simmer, uncovered, stirring occasionally until the mixture has reduced by about a third, about 45 minutes
+• Add the tomato paste and stir to combine then add the homemade lobster stock (or substitute for 6 cups of store-bought seafood stock) and 2 cups of water.
+Bring the mixture to a boil over medium heat then reduce heat to medium-low and simmer, uncovered, stirring occasionally until the mixture has reduced by about a third, about 30 minutes

 • Remove the pot from the heat and pour the mixture through a fine mesh sieve into a large saucepan, pressing on the solids to extract as much liquid as possible.
 Discard the leftover solids.